 We had to invent some very interesting methods.
-Basically, this is what the entire art of programming was at that time.
+Basically, this is what the entire art of programming was at that time to be able to configure tools like this paystub software.
 This was known as the phonetic input of characters.

 In English at least, we have got 26 basic characters.
 It’s upper case characters, capitals, and then the numbers and all that.
 So the entire lot of characters that are required for printing an English page is just about let’s say less than 128.
 So the reason why it’s 128 is different, but it is less than that.
 That is all that you need for printing a page in English.

 But when it comes to Indian languages, this is not sufficient.
 You need many more parts of character shapes from which you combine and put the Indian languages.
 Whether it is printing it onto the screen or printing as a positive thing finally on to film, the procedure involved is the same.
 And it involves exactly importing or putting all those complex characters in place.

 Just to give the proper example from Kannada or Telugu.
 The “Ka” character itself is printed in one particular way.
 That is just one character.
 And then we’ve got the “Ki” and “Ku” and “Ko” and so many other characters that are derived from that basic character.

 Yes, and all of them have got their own specific shapes, which is not really desirable in that sense.

 And then I understood the trouble is, suppose we have a word called “Akka” and then there is a lower subscribed or lower case characters which have to go under the basic character.
 Then it is going to be something very very different.
 You should have a totally new position.

 So it all becomes very very complex to put or generate all these characters and have all those characters.
 And to put them all together, finally to make a page or to show them on screen was not that easy.